mavryk-network/mavryk-rust/baking/mainnet/README.md

 ### TezEdge baker

-Assuming that the secret key (or locator for remote signing) is in `$HOME/.tezos-client` and the node is running locally and uses 8732 port for RPC, the command is:
+Assuming that the secret key (or locator for remote signing) is in `$HOME/.mavryk-client` and the node is running locally and uses 8732 port for RPC, the command is:

 ```
 $ tezedge-baker \
    --endpoint "http://localhost:8732" \
-   --base-dir "$HOME/.tezos-client" \
+   --base-dir "$HOME/.mavryk-client" \
    --baker <delegate_alias>
 ```

-### Octez baker
+### Mavkit baker

 _Note.
 For Tezos baker executable from v12.x.x `--media-type json` (or `-m json`) parameters should be added to make it expect JSON RPC instead of new compact encoding_

 ```
-$ tezos-baker-012-Psithaca \
+$ mavryk-baker-012-Psithaca \
   --media-type json \
   --base-dir "$HOME/data-mainnet/client" \
   run with local node "$HOME/data-mainnet" <delegate_alias>